TheDeanLab/COMPASS/docs/source/design_principles/required_software.rst

 Features of navigate
 --------------------

-**navigate** provides key functionalities that enhance the efficiency and adaptability of the COMPASS system:
+**navigate** provides key functionalities that enhance the efficiency and adaptability of the Altair system:

 - **Automated Smart Acquisition** – Dynamically optimizes imaging parameters in real time, adapting to specimen properties to improve image quality.